Quote The shelf was filled with books that were hard...

 Quotes to Explore

-inspirational quotes - Image for quote : Focus on making yourself better, not on thinking that you are better.
+inspirational quotes - Image for quote : Life is about making an impact, not making an income.